zmattis/University-of-Pittsburgh/CS-0449/Linux-Device-Driver/README.md

 Note: To build as 32-bit on 64-bit machine, add flag -m32 (gcc -m32 -o pi_digits pi_digits.c)

-Once the driver has been loaded into the linux kernel and the pi program has been compiled, execute the following command:
+Once the driver has been loaded into the linux kernel and the pi program has been compiled, execute the following command in Linux:

 * ./pi_digits START END